qdm12/ddns-updater/README.md

 - `"host"` is your host and can be a subdomain or `"@"`
 - `"ip_version"` can be `ipv4` (A records) or `ipv6` (AAAA records), defaults to `ipv4 or ipv6`

+### Additional notes

+You can specify multiple hosts for the same domain using a comma separated list.
+For example with `"host": "@,subdomain1,subdomain2",`.

 ### Environment variables

 | Environment variable | Default | Description |